PowerShell/SqlServerDsc/README.md

    - BREAKING CHANGE: Fixed an issue where it was not possible to add the same login to two instances on the same server.
 * Changes to xSQLServerMaxDop
    - BREAKING CHANGE: Made SQLInstance parameter a key so that multiple instances on the same server can be configured
-* Fixes and enhancements in xSQLServerDatabaseRole
-  - Fixed so the same user can now be added to a role in one or more databases, and/or one or more instances.
-Now the parameters `SQLServer` and `SQLInstanceName` are mandatory.
-  - Enhanced so the same user can now be added to more than one role

 ### 1.8.0.0